 The second one that made it to our list is the Garmin Edge 1030.
 This is top of the line bike computer with the price of around $600.
 It has all the options that you can imagine, including GPS, Speed Comparator, Altimeter, Target zone indicator, Exercise log, ANT+ connectivity, Smartphone connectivity, and a lot more.
 It is definitely one of the most sophisticated models on the market.

-The last one on our list is the Wahoo Fitness Elemnt.
+The third one on our list is the Wahoo Fitness Elemnt.
 This bike computer has similar options as the Garmin Edge 1030, with some drawbacks as well.
 However, it costs around $300, which is half the price of the Garmin.
 It has no Speed Comparator, and the battery is slightly weaker than that of the Garmin.
 However, it is a great gadget for anyone who is serious about cycling and wants a solid smartphone connectible bike computer.

 In the Q&A section below, you’ll find the answers to the most common questions regarding bike computers.
 If you happen to have any other, feel free to contact us!